wunan3/Manifold-reconstruction-via-Gaussian-processes/README.md

 5 Vocal1.mat

 The bird vocalization data in the introdution.
-Y0 consists of 83 spectrograms of Anthus trivialis.
+Y0 consists of 83 normalized spectrograms of Anthus trivialis.
 Y1 consists of 10 (out of 830) generated spectrograms around sample 1.
 Apply reshape(Y1(i,:),75,197) and imagesc to visualize the data.

 6 Vocal2.mat

 The bird vocalization data in section 5.
-Y0 consists of 83 more noisy spectrograms of Anthus trivialis.
+Y0 consists of 83 more noisy normalized spectrograms of Anthus trivialis.
 Y1 consists of 10 (out of 830) generated spectrograms around sample 1.
 Apply reshape(Y1(i,:),75,197) and imagesc to visualize the data.

 7 half torus bounded.mat